josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 </code-example>

-The `path` attribute identifies the snippet's source file at the example application folder's location within `content/examples`.
+The `path` attribute identifies the source file of the snippet at the location of the example application folder within `content/examples`.
 In this example, that path is  `docs-style-guide/src/app/app.module.ts`.

 The header tells the reader where to find the file.
-Following convention, set the `header` attribute to the file's location within the example application's root folder.
+Following convention, set the `header` attribute to the location of the file within the root folder of the example application.

 Unless otherwise commented, all code snippets in this page are from sample source code located in the `content/examples/docs-style-guide` directory.